 Haw Par Villa

 An Asian cultural park, the last of its kind in the world.
-Built in 1937, it is the biggest outside art gallery in Singapore.This park contains all the treasures of Asian culture, history, philosophy and religion.
-Information about the park exhibitions and entry prices are here.
+Built in 1937, it is the biggest outside art gallery in Singapore.
+This park contains all the treasures of Asian culture, history, philosophy, and religion.

 Little India

 Little India is a lively neighbourhood full of colourful Hindu temples and quaint shops.
 Accommodation in Little India is one of the cheapest in all of Singapore!
 It is east of Singapore’s river and opposite Chinatown.
-You can enjoy the local cuisine, a local music festival and become acquainted with Indian culture from this small neighbourhood in Singapore.
+You can enjoy the local cuisine, a local music festival, and become acquainted with Indian culture from this small neighbourhood in Singapore.

 Chinatown

 This historical town is one of the biggest in Singapore.
-The biggest part of the original spirit, attitude and traditions is still kept alive here.
-Intense aromas, colours and polite people.
-You will also find in this Chinatown the Sri Mariamman Temple.This is the oldest Hindu temple in Singapore.
-Due to its historical significance and architecture the temple is a national monument and a pole of attraction for many tourists.Do not fail to taste the street food of the area which is of a high quality.
+The biggest part of the original spirit, attitude, and traditions is still kept alive here.
+Intense aromas, colours, and polite people.
+You will also find in this Chinatown the Sri Mariamman Temple.
+This is the oldest Hindu temple in Singapore.
+Due to its historical significance and architecture, the temple is a national monument and a point of attraction for many tourists.
+Do not fail to taste the street food of the area, which is of high quality.
 The Chinatown canteen has even received a Michelin prize!

-A walk around the Marina Bay
+A walk around Marina Bay

 The whole center of Singapore is in this area.
 Some call it a floating city since it literally appears to have sprung from the sea.
-The queen of the show is the hotel Marina Bay Sands formed by three skyscrapers joined by a ship.
-It is the biggest hotel in Singapore and the roof pool is the biggest overflowing pool in the world.
+The queen of the show is the hotel Marina Bay Sands, formed by three skyscrapers joined by a ship.
+It is the biggest hotel in Singapore, and the roof pool is the biggest overflowing pool in the world.

-The swimming pool is solely for the use of the hotel guests, but with 32 SGD you can go up to the observation deck and take in the spectacular view that unfolds before you.The hotel has around 2,5 thousand rooms and in the floors below there is a huge mall and casino.
-In the afternoons you can visit the mall on the ground floor, and you can enjoy the free light show with impressive fountains and beautiful music.You will find more information about the hotel and the shops here.
+The swimming pool is solely for the use of the hotel guests, but with 32 SGD, you can go up to the observation deck and take in the spectacular view that unfolds before you.
+The hotel has around 2,5 thousand rooms, and on the floors below there is a huge mall and casino.
+In the afternoons, you can visit the mall on the ground floor, and you can enjoy the free light show with impressive fountains and beautiful music.
+You will find more information about the hotel and the shops on their official website, Marinabaysands.

 Merlion